-- In 2011, Dell spent \$2 million on focus groups exploring interest in a tablet and what features consumers would like. - The unit cost is \$75 and is forecasted to increase with inflation at 3% per year. - To support the product, overhead expenses including marketing, sales, and administration will cost 60% of annual sales. - Research and development (R&D) costs are estimated to be \$50 million in 2012, and \$10 million per year thereafter.
+- In 2011, Dell spent \$2 million on focus groups exploring interest in a tablet and what features consumers would like. - The unit cost is \$75 and is forecasted to increase with inflation at 3% per year.

-3. NLTI, Net long-term investment and depreciation

-- Dell will need to spend \$400 million in 2012 to construct the production facility, which has a usable life of 10 years at which time its salvage value will be \$10 million. - Three years from today, Dell anticipates selling the facility for \$200 million liquidation value to move any future production offshore.

-4. NWCI, Net working capital investment

-- The treasury department estimates 14 days to collect payments from customers, most of whom will pay by credit card, and 45 days to pay suppliers. - Dell will pre-build 25% of the following year's unit sales to avoid stock outs, i.e., running out of tablets.
+- To support the product, overhead expenses including marketing, sales, and administration will cost 60% of annual sales. - Research and development (R&D) costs are estimated to be \$50 million in 2012, and \$10 million per year thereafter. - 3.
+NLTI, Net long-term investment and depreciation - Dell will need to spend \$400 million in 2012 to construct the production facility, which has a usable life of 10 years at which time its salvage value will be \$10 million. - Three years from today, Dell anticipates selling the facility for \$200 million liquidation value to move any future production offshore.
+Note the economic difference between salvage and liquidation values.
+Salvage value is the value at the end of the usable life of the asset and is used to estimate the perodic depreciation (or amortization).
+Liquidation value is the value when the asset is sold, i.e., how much pre-tax money we'll receive when we sell the asset. - 4.
+NWCI, Net working capital investment - The treasury department estimates 14 days to collect payments from customers, most of whom will pay by credit card, and 45 days to pay suppliers. - Dell will pre-build 25% of the following year's unit sales to avoid stock outs, i.e., running out of tablets.